Ferruginous Glider (Tramea limbata)

 Behaviour

-A powerful, smooth flyer that spends much of its time on the wing.
-Mostly hunts in bush country away from the water.
-Periodically perches on the tops of bushes, reeds or trees.
-Often gregarious.
-Tramea limbata is nomadic and its movements are erratic and linked to rainfall.
+The Ferruginous Glider is a powerful, smooth flyer that spends much of its time on the wing.
+It mostly hunts in bush country away from the water.
+The Ferruginous Glider periodically perches on the tops of bushes, reeds, or trees.
+It is often gregarious and both sexes occur in the same vicinity.
+Tramea limbata is nomadic with erratic movements linked to rainfall.

 Status and Conservation

-Common but Listed as of Least Concern in the IUCN Red List of Threatened Species.
-This is a hardy and adaptable species that readily makes use of temporary, degraded and man-made water bodies.
+The Ferruginous Glider is common and is listed as of Least Concern in the IUCN Red List of Threatened Species.
+This is a hardy and adaptable species that readily utilises temporary, degraded, and man-made water bodies.

 Distribution